23rd January 2019

 Exhibitions, refreshments, free parking.

-Apart from visiting the Glass Fair @ Knebworth and the National Glass Fair websites you can also like us on Facebook and follow us on Twitter if you wish to keep up to date about both fairs.
+Apart from visiting the Glass Fair @ Knebworth or Ickworth and the National Glass Fair websites you can also like us on Facebook and follow us on Twitter if you wish to keep up to date about all the fairs.
 To visit the Facebook page click here

 If you would like follow us on Twitter click here